jitvarpatil/repo-clone-flutter/sample_app_push_notifications/README.md

      }
      ```

-8. In the Run/Debug Configurations dropdown (on the top toolbar), select the preconfigured `sample_app` run configuration.
+8. In the Run/Debug Configurations dropdown (on the top toolbar), select the preconfigured `sample_app_push_notification` run configuration.
 Connect a `physical device` or select an `emulator` from the Device Selector dropdown.
 Click the Run ▶ button to launch the app.

 ## Help and Support